Image

 If you don’t already have a detailed record of what you owe, check out your credit report to track down your lenders.
 Create a spreadsheet and insert all the information you need – including the lender, amount owed, interest rate, and any login information to manage your accounts and pay your loans online.

-3. Look into your repayment options.
+3. Look into all repayment and refinancing options.

 Please note that the information provided on this website is provided on a general basis and may not apply to your own specific individual needs, goals, financial position, experience, etc. LendKey does not guarantee that the information provided on any third-party website that LendKey offers a hyperlink to is up-to-date and accurate at the time you access it, and LendKey does not guarantee that information provided on such external websites (and this website) is best-suited for your particular circumstances.
 Therefore, you may want to consult with an expert (financial adviser, school financial aid office, etc.) before making financial decisions that may be discussed on this website.